ngTurk/github-issues/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Future Work

+- React Query Integration: To improve data handling for a better user experience.
+- Loading States: Implement intuitive loading indicators for user feedback.
+- Reset Functionality: Add a reset button for easy filter and sort adjustments.